facebook

 ILCN Global Congress

-The Nature Conservancy of Canada (NCC) is honoured to be named co-host of the 2024 Global Congress of the International Land Conservation Network (ILCN), presented by RBC, from October 16-18.
+The Nature Conservancy of Canada (NCC) was honoured to co-host the 2024 Global Congress of the International Land Conservation Network (ILCN), presented by RBC, from October 16-18.

 The ILCN brings together an international community of leading land conservation practitioners to advance their work and build capacity.
-Participants at the by-invitation only congress will share their expertise in conservation finance, law and policy, organization and governance, land stewardship, large landscape conservation and conservation technology.
+Participants at the by-invitation only congress shared their expertise in conservation finance, law and policy, organization and governance, land stewardship, large landscape conservation and conservation technology.

 As the impacts of climate change become more urgent, it is increasingly important that the global land conservation community act together to ensure the integrity and resilience of ecosystems and the protection of land and water resources.